dermasmid/trython/README.md

 That's when we create a validator - when we expect the result of a given function to be something, but might a times be something else entirely.
 We create a function that takes in the func's return value and we check if it satisfies us, And if the validator function returns false or throws an error, then we retry, otherwise - we know we got the right data.

-I have included some predefined validators which you can import like this: `from function_error_handling import validators`.
+I have included some predefined validators which you can import like this: `from trython import validators`.
 Feel free to make pr with some other helpful validators.